 You can make your own recipe binder using my free recipe binder printables!
 To make a recipe binder you will need:

 - A Binder.
 I recommend a binder between 1″ to 2″, depending on how many recipes you will be putting in it.

 - Page protectors.
 Don’t skip this step!
-They will keep your recipes fresh for a long time and can be wiped clean. (when I cook, it gets messy…)
+Page protectors will keep your recipes fresh for a long time and can be wiped clean. (when I cook, it gets real messy, real fast!)

 - Pocket Dividers.
-Dividers in the binder are great, to help you find all of your food sections quickly.
-I also love having dividers with pockets, as a place to put all of my random recipes when I don’t have time to organize them.
+Dividers in the binder are great, they will help you find all of your food sections quickly.
+I also love having dividers with pockets, as a place to put all of my random recipes when I don’t have time to organize them into page protectors.

 - Recipes.
 Spend a few hours finding all of your favorite recipes.
 Don’t forget to look through cookbooks, pinterest, or magazines.
 Just make sure to only choose the recipes you have tried multiple times and love.
 The point of the recipe binder is to have one spot for your favorite recipes.
 You want to be able to open it up and know every recipe inside is a good one.

 - Recipe Binder Printables.
 You can grab these for free by signing up for my newsletter below.